SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

+*Project Motor Racing* provides an UDP interface to gather telemetry data, position information for all the cars in the grid, and so on.
+The default login to this service is 224.0.0.150,7576,true (where the last argument, *multiCast*, specifies whether *MultiCast* mode is used).
+If you have changed the connection information in the PMR configuration, you have to provide this connection information using the *udpConnection* in the plugin configuration:

+	udpConnection: *ip*, *port*, *multiCast*

 With the plugin parameter *assistantCommands* you can supply a list of the commands you want to trigger, when the "Assistant" mode is active.
 Only unary controller functions are allowed here.

 	assistantCommands: PitstopRecommend *function*, StrategyCancel *function*,